mt nysa mystery school

 Hiereis Studies Program

-Mt Nysa offers the Hiereis Studies Program for those who wish to serve the gods of Ancient Hellenic Mystery Religion.
+Mt Nysa offers the Hiereis Studies Program for adult individuals (18+) who wish to serve the Gods of Ancient Hellenic Religion, with a particular focus on mystery cult and associated deities.

 Our approach